trong0dn/Kernel-Simulator/README.md

 CREDITS
 _______

-Thanks to the support of TAs and Instructors during the development of this application.
+Thanks to the support of TAs and Instructor during the development of this application.

 LICENSE